matt439/ApogeeVGC/Reference/README.md

 This directory contains the official Pokemon Showdown repository as a git submodule for reference purposes.

+## Visual Studio Integration

+The `ShowdownReference.csproj` project is included in the solution to make the TypeScript files visible in Solution Explorer.
+This project:
+- Does not build or compile any code
+- Simply includes the TypeScript files for easy navigation and reference
+- Allows Copilot to see and reference the Showdown implementation naturally

 ## Current Version

 Currently tracking: **commit 7b0158b4ab6c6d3fda3137ecf4d44756151f2428**